CreativeSDK/phonegap-plugin-csdk-user-auth/README.md

 [![Stories in Ready](https://badge.waffle.io/CreativeSDK/phonegap-plugin-csdk-user-auth.png?label=ready&title=Ready)](http://waffle.io/CreativeSDK/phonegap-plugin-csdk-user-auth)

-The Creative SDK User Authentication component provides a solution for developers seeking to login to the Adobe Creative Cloud.
+The Creative SDK User Auth UI component provides a solution for developers seeking to allow their users to login to the Adobe Creative Cloud.

-This plugin makes it possible for you to use the Creative SDKUser Authentication in your PhoneGap apps.
+This plugin makes it possible for you to use the Creative SDK User Auth UI component in your PhoneGap apps.
 Read on to learn how!

 ### Contents